alphagov/government-digital-strategy/README.md

 ./local-build.sh
 ```

 This compiles everything into the `built` folder.
-To view it locally, run `ruby server.rb` and head to `localhost:8080`.
+To view it locally, run `ruby built-server.rb` and head to `localhost:8080`.

 # Production Build Script